 The peace officer who issues your license suspension will fill out and serve you with a “Notice of Administrative Penalty.”
 This Notice will indicate the type of IRS, the penalty, and the reason(s) for your license suspension.

 The Ignition Interlock, colloquially referred to as a “blow box,” refers to a breathalyzer installed in your vehicle which would require you to blow into a mouthpiece before operating the vehicle.
 It prevents your car engine from being started if it detects alcohol on your breath.
 If you receive an IRS Fail, you will need to participate in the Alberta Ignition Interlock program for a set period of time prior to your license being reinstated without conditions.

 - Be an Alberta resident,

-- Have 30 days or less remaining on your minimum 90-day driving suspension term,
+- Have 30 days or less remaining in your minimum 90-day driving suspension term, and

-- Complete the required remedial education course (you must present your course completion certificate to the installer at your installation appointment), and
+- Complete the required remedial education course (you are required to present your course completion certificate to the installer at the installation appointment).

 - Not be currently serving any other suspensions.

 You can apply for the Ignition Interlock program by purchasing an application from any Alberta Registry Agent and submitting it to Driver Fitness and Monitoring.
 You will receive a letter in the mail advising you of whether you have been accepted.
 You will then have to get the device installed in your vehicle and consult an Alberta Registry Agent to obtain a restricted driver’s license.